.

 (WDW Graveyard Crypt.
 Note the "hidden Mickey")

 Photos are scarce.
-Here's a rare shot of the WDW Séance circle that shows their Purply Shroud, which is also gone, I believe:
+Here's a rare shot of the WDW Séance circle that shows their Purply Shroud, which is also gone:

 And here's an even rarer shot of the actual WDW painted figure, the same one visible in the above photo: